Veteran NFL Security Personnel File Lawsuit Claiming Age Discrimination

 Keep a journal of your experiences as well.
 Document any discriminatory comment or actions taken with the dates and those involved.
 Should you file any complaints, be sure to obtain copies.

 Are there other fellow employees facing the same form of discrimination?
 Compare notes and determine if there is a pattern.
-Ensure each of you is taking the same steps to resolve the problem internally.
+Ensure you take the same steps to resolve the problem internally.
 You can work as a team to negotiate with your employer.

 Hire an Attorney